-Mechatronics Instrumentation (101900) 1 Semester
+Mechatronics Instrumentation (101900)

-1 Semester Prerequisite: Concepts of Electronics This course is an introduction to industrial instrumentation and an overview of measurement devices, control devices, and control loops.
+Spring Semester Prerequisites: concepts of Electronics

+This course is an introduction to industrial instrumentation and an overview of measurement devices, control devices, and control loops.
 Students will learn the trade, terminology, and basic principles of instrumentation along with safety considerations and working conditions in Industrial Maintenance.
 This class is lecture and hands-on practice using knowledge and problem-solving with industry instrument panels.
 (This will be taught Dual credit with Central Community College INDT 1800 Introduction to Instrumentation, 3 credit hours.)